Raphael Geminder

-Raphael Geminder is an Australian businessman, most notable for being the founder of the PACT Group Holdings, which is the largest packaging company in Australia.
-He is also one of the richest people in Australia.
+Raphael Geminder is an Australian businessman, most notable for being the founder of the Pact Group Holdings, which is the largest packaging company in Australia.

-Early life
+Career

 Geminder was born and raised in South Africa.
 He attended the King David Linksfield High School in Johannesburg.
 He completed his MBA in Finance from Syracuse University.
-He served as the chairman of Visy Industries from 1991 to 2002.
-In 2002, he founded the PACT Group Holdings, and he still serves as its chairman.
+He served as the chairman of Visy from 1991 to 2002.
+In 2002, he founded the Pact Group Holdings, and he serves as its non-executive chairman.
+As of September 2022, Geminder owned 47 percent of PACT.

+Geminder has served as the Honorary Consul of the Republic of South Africa, in the State of Victoria, since July 2006.
+In 2015 it was reported that Geminder was a board member of the Carlton Football Club.

 Personal life

-He is married to Fiona Geminder, who is equally notable for being the third richest woman in Australia.
+Geminder is married to Fiona Geminder, who was, in 2021, equally notable for being the third richest woman in Australia; and is a daughter of the late Richard Pratt and Jeanne Pratt AC.